isomerpages/moe-jurongsec/_our-experiences/DSA Admission & Application/General Info for JSS DSA Programme.md

 ---
 ![](/images/DSA_Tea_Session_Slide.png)

+Register via this [link](https://docs.google.com/forms/d/13cZB4QMJTk8LZnalShgSjGw5JsJHtrUL_WhdfN7yPPQ/edit) if you are keen to attend JSS DSA Tea Session on 18 May, Saturday.

 The selection criteria and process  for the talent areas will be updated from early-May.
 For more information on DSA-Sec, please refer to the MOE website at [http://moe.gov.sg/dsa-sec](http://moe.gov.sg/dsa-sec)*